Utah Behavioral Health Commission

 Subcommittees of the Utah Behavioral Health Commission:

-Behavioral Health Crisis Response Committee: Conducts studies and makes recommendations for behavioral health crisis needs in Utah, including crisis line practice and needs, the operation of the statewide 988 hotline, and standards for statewide mobile crisis outreach teams.
+Crisis Response Committee: Develops recommendations for behavioral health crisis needs in Utah, including crisis line practice and needs, the operation of the statewide 988 hotline, and standards for statewide mobile crisis outreach teams.